How to build a degausser to remove magnetism

 The transformer is a 3 amp 120/12 volt model from Radio Shack.
-Such transformers are widely available from electronic component stores.
+Such transformers are widely available from electronic component stores (such as DigiKey).
 People in countries with 230 volt electricity will need a 230/12 volt transformer.
 The output voltage and amperage can be a little different than the one used here.

 Drill a hole in each end of the plastic box, and stick a cable in through each hole.
 Put a knot on both cables, so they cannot be pulled out again.

 Find out which side of the transformer is the primary (higher voltage) and solder the leads to the cable for the electrical wall socket.

 On the low-voltage secondary side, identify which two leads are for 12 volts.
 Some transformers have multiple loads or terminals that allow for multiple voltages, such as 6 and 12 volts.
 The transformer should come with basic instructions.
 Solder the connection for the 12 volt AC output to the cable going to the coil.

 Use wire nuts, electrical tape or other measures to ensure the exposed leads do not short out.

 Then solder the coil onto the other end of the 12 volt cable.
 The coil should be wrapped with electrical tape, to protect the very thin insulation on the windings.
 Otherwise they will wear off and possibly short out.

 This is a very simple project, but requires basic electronic skills.
 If these instructions are not sufficient, then please do not attempt this project, as you can harm yourself.